marioy47/blog-site/posts/django-docker-deploy-env/index.md

 Great, we have a database running...
 Which we won't use just yet.

-## Change the `settings.py` file to use PostgreSQL and environment variables.
+## Change the `settings.py` file to use PostgreSQL and environment variables

 We have to do 2 things in the `config/settings.py` file: